-Typically used by ecommerce sites, dynamic URLs append parameters, which generate similar URLs.
+Typically used by eCommerce sites, dynamic URLs append parameters, which generate similar URLs.

 This tactic can cause serious crawling issues when duplicates occur of important pages.

-Although adding a canonical tag can stop the indexation of a page with a dynamic URL, it will not stop it from being crawled, so ensure to mark the links with a nofollow attribute.
+Although adding a canonical tag can stop the indexing of a page with a dynamic URL, it will not stop it from being crawled, so ensure to mark the links with a nofollow attribute.

 Alternatively, you can block them through the parameter tool in Google Search Console and or through Bing Webmaster Tools.

 On the off chance that your site needs URL parameters to serve content, only implement the above if you are confident it will not negatively affect your website.

 You can read more about dynamic URLs and faceted navigation in this blog.

 When sites get migrated, it is sometimes the case that a batch of URLs will get linked to without a trailing slash.
 This can be an issue if the rest of the site uses trailing slashes.